MaraeMaps/MaraeMaps/README.md

 - **No pushing directly onto master, always new branch, then pull request.
 This is so actions can do it's magic!**

 ## How to
-- Looka at our [docs](https://maraemaps.github.io/MaraeMaps/) via GitHub Pages
+- Look at at our [docs](https://maraemaps.github.io/MaraeMaps/) via GitHub Pages